Kord-Extensions/kord-extensions/docs/docs/concepts/checks.md

 ### Combinators

 Combinator checks operate on a variable number of other checks, transforming their results as appropriate.
+They are also available as infix variants, if you prefer that syntax: `::noGuild or hasRole(ADMIN_ROLE)`

 Name  | Argument | Description
 :---- | :------: | :-----------------------------------------------------------------